 12. Attend the Morning Market

-There, you’ll find Laotian locals shopping for the day’s food and you’ll be able to pick and choose your choice of produce, meats or other local goods.
+There, you’ll find Laotian locals shopping for the day’s food and you’ll be able to pick and choose your choice of produce and other local goods.
 For culinary obsessed travelers, this is a must-see!

 13. Visit Wat Xiang Thong

 This is Luang Prabang’s most famous temple and is absolutely worth a visit.
 It is also the region’s best known monastery.